 Read our blog to get the lowdown from our experts and go behind the scenes at Royal Museums Greenwich.

-This month, see if you can spot the meteors from the Orionid meteor shower.
-(Details given are for London and may vary for other parts of the UK)
+This month, look out for the two supermoons.
+(Details given are for London and may vary for other parts of the UK).

 Elizabeth I gave Shakespeare’s players a logistical nightmare when she double booked them during the busy festive season.
 But what really happened?

 The rare book collection at the Caird Library holds numerous delights.
 One of our readers requested this book and it particularly caught my eye as it is written by an officer who began service in the Royal Navy as a young lad in the 1800s.

 Contrary to popular belief, the Titanic disaster of 1912 was not Britain’s greatest loss of life at sea.
 The Lancastria disaster of 1940 is the most catastrophic loss recorded, see our following story of the event.